 Once you’re settled into the community, you may like to arrange on-site vet visits with other owners to share the cost and make the practicalities of owning a pet even easier.

-At Eleebana Shores, your furry friends will be made to feel like part of the community.
-So you can enjoy all the benefits of retirement village living without saying goodbye to your beloved pets.
-Call Robyn on 1800 732 654 and she can help you find a pet friendly home you will all love.
+At Eleebana Shores, your furry friends will be made to feel like part of the community, so you can enjoy all the benefits of retirement village living without saying goodbye to your beloved pets.
+To find out what homes are currently available, give our Village Manager a call on 1800 732 654.